 The best part is, you’ll turn your food scraps and household organic matter into fertiliser instead of sending it to the landfill.
 You can use it in your raised beds or garden.

 Use environmentally friendly means of transport

 Whenever possible, try to choose transports with the least amount of disturbance to the environment.
-Take public transit, ride your bikes when spending free time with your family, or simply walk.
+Take public transport, ride your bikes when spending free time with your family, or simply walk.
 Teaching your children to choose public transports will shape the child’s attitude in the future.
 Plus, you’ll save money you would usually spend on petrol – so why don’t you use that on a great weekend with your family?

 Make gardening a fun hobby

 During summer holidays or homeschooling, kids need responsible activities that encourage both education and environmental awareness.
 Help your child flourish by planting and growing together.
 You can show your kid how to take care of your home garden, plant a tree in the yard, or grow plants at home.
 In fact, you could grow a little jungle at your house, as it is proved that plants reduce stress.

 You can even teach the importance of purposeful cultivation while building an understanding of basic life sciences, such as plant biology and ecology.
 This will give your young one food for the brain.

 Adopting DIY projects to include reusing things like cardboard boxes, toilet rolls, old newspapers, plastic, and glass bottles won’t be time-consuming.
 You’re free to find plenty of ideas on the web.
 This is a fun and educational way to keep kids busy and, at the same time, show them that not everything should be put in the rubbish right after its usage.

 Getting your family involved in go-green activities would be great to give the uprising generation an idea of an eco-friendly society.
 Your kids’ brains will absorb information faster, especially when the activities are fun.
 For example, you can manage gardening activities that would involve getting your children together and teach them about the importance of eco-friendly living.